howsayhao/hj_reg_auto/README.md

 ## **1. Introduction**

-HJ-micro Register design Automation (HRDA) Tool is a command-line register automation tool developed by Python, which can be divided into two major parts: front-end and back-end.
-The front-end supports for generating register description templates in the Excel worksheet (.xlsx) format, parsing the **input Excel worksheets (.xlsx), SystemRDL (.rdl) and IP-XACT (.xml) files**.
-The back-end, or generator, supports for generating Register Transfer Level (RTL) Verilog/SystemVerilog modules, documentations, UVM Register Abstraction Layer (RAL) models and C header files.
+HJ-micro Register design Automation (HRDA) Tool is a command-line register automation tool developed by Python, which consists of three major parts: Template Generator, Parser and Generator.
+Template Generator is used to generate register description templates in Excel worksheet (.xlsx) or SystemRDL (.rdl) format.
+Parser is used to parse and compile **input Excel worksheets (.xlsx), SystemRDL (.rdl) and IP-XACT (.xml) files**.
+Generator is used to generate Verilog RTL, documentations, UVM register abstraction layer (RAL) models and C header files.

 For generating RTL modules with a few number of registers and simple address mapping, Excel worksheet is recommended.
 Nonetheless, for some complicated modules with numerous registers and sophisticated address mappings, SystemRDL is more expressive and flexible.